rokers/headjitter/README.md

 # headjitter

-Headjitter is a repository that contains the data and analysis code associated with the manuscript: Head jitter enhances 3D motion perception
+This repository contains the data and analysis code associated with the manuscript: Head jitter enhances 3D motion perception

 It has been developed by Jaqueline Fulvio (jacqueline.fulvio@wisc.edu) and Bas Rokers (rokers@nyu.edu).